neerajpathak77/reactbootcamp/README.md

 4. Implementing a Higher Order Component
 5. Hooks
 6. The useState Hook
 7. The useEffect Hook
+8. The useReducer Hook
-8. Custom Hooks
+9. Custom Hooks
-9. Fetching Data with Hooks
+10. Fetching Data with Hooks
-10. Context
+11. Context
-11. Context in Class Components
+12. Context in Class Components
-12. Context in Functional Components
+13. Context in Functional Components
-13. Updating the Context
+14. Updating the Context
-14. Consuming Multiple Contexts
+15. Consuming Multiple Contexts
-15. React Render Props
+16. React Render Props

 ### Optional problem solving sessions only if needed (We can discuss some problems together or some other things like unit testing components)
 #### Discuss your ideas / issues here: https://spectrum.chat/let-stalkreact-js?tab=posts